-Brisbane is defined as Local Government Area of Brisbane in ABS Census data v Non-school qualifications are awarded for educational attainments other than those of pre-primary, primary or secondary education.

-$^{\mathrm{ii}}$ At the 2006 Census up to two responses per person were allowed for the Ancestry question, count is therefore total responses not person count.
-If Literacy is defined as those aged 15 and over who can read and write.
+- Brisbane is defined as Local Government Area of Brisbane in ABS Census data - ii At the 2006 Census up to two responses per person were allowed for the Ancestry question, count is therefore total

-Missing and not-stated responses to this question on the census were excluded from the analysis.
+- responses not person count.
+I Literacy is defined as those aged 15 and over who can read and write. - Missing and not-stated responses to this question on the census were excluded from the analysis. - v Non-school qualifications are awarded for educational attainments other than those of pre-primary, primary or secondary education.